DaveBitter/graduation_internship/end_report.md

 ## Conclusions

 So here we are.
 My internship is done.
 I am proud of the product I build.
 I was able to learn a complete new skill, native development, in a matter of a few months.
 This makes me a far better and useful front-end developer for companies.
 This was something I set out to do during this internship.
 I am also very pleased with the quality of the code I written and how I managed the project.
 I am confident that the product is of a high standard.
 The final thing I am very pleased with is the work I did on the user experience design and the visual design.
-I had an idea about the app, sketched it, designed itm build it and iterated over it.
+I had an idea about the app, sketched it, designed it, build it and iterated over it.
 I was able to visit companies and get outside of the office to actually visit the users.

-I'm incredibly proud of the product I build.
-Creating a full app with real-time data, historical data, notifications and more isn't an easy project to take on as a first native app.
+I am incredibly proud of the product I build.
+Creating a full app with real-time data, historical data, notifications and more is not an easy project to take on as a first native app.
 I still managed to do an incredible amount of work in just a couple of months.
 This app will also be a great part of what ViriCiti offers to their customers.
-A lot of user will use the app I build and that's what gives me satifaction.
+A lot of user will use the app I build and that is what gives me satifaction.

 The internship validated the feeling I had that I am an industry ready developer who can realize ideas companies have in a solid product with the user in mind every step of the way.
 This is what I want to do as a developer, what companies want me to do and what a user needs somebody to do for them.
-My internship was a great succes and I can't wait to start my graduation project at ViriCiti for a completly new design problem!
+My internship was a great succes and I cannot wait to start my graduation project at ViriCiti for a completly new design problem!